 Alternatively, you may transcribe your audio / video recordings because the data are more accessible to other scholars – indexable, searchable – when they are in textual rather than audio or video form.
 Transcribed data can be more readily de-identified than audio or video, further facilitating sharing.
 Transcripts are thus easier for other scholars to use to evaluate the findings in your written products, or to pursue their own intellectual objectives.

 Transcribing is resource intensive, however, no matter how you go about it.
-You may wish to consider alternatives to transcribing.
+If you do not need a word-for-word textual reproduction of your research exchanges, you may wish to consider alternatives to transcribing.
 For instance, you might create a “table of contents” of your audio or video recordings, writing a light summary of the content and tenor of the conversation at two or three minute intervals.
-Alternatively, you might generate a brief summary of the interaction, highlighting particularly important moments or the “juiciest” quotes (noting the hour/minute of the exchange at which each occurred).
+Alternatively, you might generate a brief overall summary of the interaction, highlighting particularly important moments or the “juiciest” quotes (noting the hour/minute during the interaction at which each occurred).
 Of course, none of these alternatives is as rich, accurate, or high-fidelity a data source as a transcript.

 If you decide to transcribe your audio or video recordings, you have several choices with regard to how to do so.

 You may decide to transcribe your audio / video recordings yourself.
-Doing so allows you to remain as close to the data as possible and have maximum control over the resulting product.
+Doing so allows you to avoid the potential risk of sharing the raw audio / video files with anyone (and the potential time involved in developing processes and protocols to do so), to remain as close to the data as possible, and to have maximum control over the resulting product.
 If you transcribe your recordings, you will likely use some kind of software to assist you.
 Before deciding to do your own transcriptions, try your hand at transcribing – perhaps with a free version of the type of technology you would most likely use – to get a sense of the process, keeping in mind how many exchanges need to be transcribed.

 There are three main types of software you might employ: